INFER : Learning Implicit Neural Frequency Response Fields for Confined Car Cabin: Discussion and Future Work

 \section{Discussion and Future Work}

-This work introduces \systemname{}, a novel spectral-domain neural representation for car cabin acoustics, enabling accurate frequency response reconstruction from sparse measurements.
+This work introduces \systemname{}, a novel spectral-domain neural acoustic representation, enabling accurate frequency response reconstruction from sparse measurements.
 Our method surpasses prior baselines in both magnitude and phase fidelity, and remains physically grounded through causality-aware regularization.
-Beyond its immediate impact on spatial audio modeling and personalization, our approach opens avenues for integrating learned acoustic fields into downstream tasks such as adaptive ANC, directional speech enhancement, and real-time audio rendering.
-Future extensions include joint modeling across passenger positions, integrating speaker-specific transfer functions, and exploring generalization to unseen vehicle geometries or dynamic cabin conditions.
+Beyond its immediate impact on spatial audio modeling and personalization, our approach opens avenues for integrating learned acoustic fields into downstream tasks such as adaptive ANC, directional speech enhancement~\cite{takawale2024learning}, and real-time audio rendering.
+Future extensions include joint modeling across multiple positions, integrating speaker-specific transfer functions, and exploring generalization to unseen irregular geometries or dynamic automotive-specific conditions.